Canine and Equine Photography Workshops with Allira Fontana and Brooklyn Coverdale

 Allira Fontana

 With more than a decade of experience behind the lens, Allira specializes in capturing the authentic personalities of both dogs and horses.
-Starting off as an equine event photographer, she now focuses on creating stunning portrait images of horses and the humans who love them dearly.
+Starting off as an equine event photographer, she now focuses on creating stunning portrait images of horses, dogs and the humans who love them dearly.

 Brooklyn Coverdale